OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### We don't know what we're talking about

-Because we have no single reference glossary the result is millions of statements that are not obviously related
+Because we have no single reference glossary, the result is millions of statements that are not obviously related.

-Here is the male genitalia of a gasteruptiid wasp, and these 5 different structures here have each been labeled "paramere" - by different people, studying different hymenopteran lineages - how do we know what "paramere" means when it is referred to?
+Here is the male genitalia of a gasteruptiid wasp, and these 5 different structures here have each been labeled "paramere" by different people, each studying different hymenopteran lineages.
+How do we know what "paramere" means when it is referred to?

 ![](../images/discussions/intro-to-ontologies/paramere.png)